PipedreamHQ/pipedream/docs/docs/quickstart/hello-world/README.md

 # hello world!

-In this first example, we'll create an HTTP triggered workflow and return a custom response of `hello world!` on each HTTP request.
-In order to do that, we'll:
+First, let's create an HTTP triggered workflow and return a response of `hello world!`.

+This example will take **2 - 3 minutes**.
+It will introduce you to the builder layout and cover how to:

-1. Create a new workflow and learn about the builder layout
+1. Create a new workflow
 2. Generate a unique endpoint URL to trigger the workflow
 3. Send HTTP requests to the workflow and inspect them
-4. Add a custom response to return "hello world!" on each HTTP request
+4. Add a custom response to return `hello world!` on each HTTP request

-First, create a new workflow by clicking the **New** button from [https://pipedream.com/workflows:](https://pipedream.com/workflows)
+First, create a new workflow by clicking the **New** button from [https://pipedream.com/workflows](https://pipedream.com/workflows):

 ![image-20210516114638660](../images/image-20210516114638660.png)